solana-turbin3/Q3T_Sol_MonsterWayne/Capstone/journal.md

 Withdrawal Period: During this period, the SOL is in a "deactivating" state and does not earn rewards.
 The platform must track the deactivation status.

 Completing Withdrawal: Once the unstaking period is over, the SOL is transferred back from the staking account to the creator's vault (PDA), and then it can be withdrawn to the user’s wallet.

+*****Technical Considerations:

+Partial Unstaking: If a user only withdraws part of their SOL, your smart contract needs logic to handle partial unstaking and manage the remaining staked balance.

+User Balance Tracking: The platform must keep accurate records of each user's deposited amount and the corresponding staked SOL.
+This ensures that when a user requests a withdrawal, the platform knows how much to unstake and transfer.

+Transaction Costs: Unstaking and withdrawing SOL also incur fees, which must be considered in your platform’s fee structure.

+=======Handling Multiple User Deposits and Withdrawals==============

+Because the creator's vault will contain deposits from multiple users, the platform must efficiently manage these funds:

+Tracking Deposits: Maintain a detailed ledger in the smart contract that records each user's deposit, staking status, and potential rewards.
+Proportional Unstaking: When a user withdraws, the platform must calculate the proportional unstaking needed.
+If multiple users withdraw simultaneously, the platform must ensure that enough SOL is unstaked to cover all requests without over-delegating.
+Rebalancing: After every deposit or withdrawal, you may need to rebalance the staking account to ensure maximum efficiency and minimize periods of un-staked SOL.